-I’ve written about student loan refinancing for over a year now and am still amazed at how many lawyers are willingly paying 6.8% interest when they might qualify for a rate as low as 2.25%.
+I’ve written about student loan refinancing for over a year now and am still amazed at how many lawyers are willingly paying 6.8% interest when they might qualify for a rate as low as 2.25% (you can even check rates quickly “Kayak” style by using a tool like Credible).
 On a $100,000 of debt, the savings could be over $4,500 a year.
 That’s a pretty big chunk of change to leave on the table!

 Most of the lawyers that aren’t refinancing cling to the idea that they want to keep the federal loan protections “just in case” something happens in the future and they need to switch to an income-driven repayment plan.

 While each individual needs to weigh the pros and cons, $4,500 a year strikes me as a pretty expensive insurance policy for keeping around your federal protections.